shirley-ai/hello-world/README.md

 # hello-world
 Hello this is shirley-ai.
-She is here to activate SkyNet.
+She is here to activate Skynet.